cloudcreativity/ddd-modules/docs/guide/application/integration-events.md

 }
 ```

-The adapter implementation would then check if the event has been received before, and if not, persist the event in the
+The implementation would then check if the event has been received before, and if not, persist the event in the
 inbox.
 For both these actions - checking whether it exists, and storing - the adapter will need a driven port.
 That
 might look like this: